The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s The Dead (Imperial purple, silver gloss) (signed) is estimated to be worth between £5,500 and £8,000.
-Over the past five years, the hammer price ranges from £4,712 in March 2022 to £4,712 in March 2022.
-This work is a rare addition to any collection, with an auction history of one sale.
+Damien Hirst's The Dead (Imperial purple, silver gloss) (signed) is a Foil Block artwork from 2014, estimated to be worth between £4,700 and £7,000.
+This artwork has shown consistent value, with an average annual growth rate of -6%.
+This work has an auction history of one sale, which took place on 15th March 2022.
 The edition size of this artwork is limited to 15.

 Unlock up-to-the-minute market data on Damien Hirst's The Dead (Imperial purple, silver gloss), login or create a free account today